knightrider/fortunes/README.md

 # Fortunes
-This repo contains a collection files with quotes we like.
+This repo contains a collection of files with quotes we like.

 This these files can be turned into fortune database files.